Double Dawgs: School of Environmental, Civil, Agricultural and Mechanical Engineering

 The Double Dawgs Program enables students to pursue dual BS-MS degrees with the opportunity to complete both programs in five years.

 The School of Environmental, Civil, Agricultural and Mechanical Engineering offers the following Double Dawgs options:

-- Civil Engineering BS - MS Engineering with Civil Engineering Emphasis
+- Civil Engineering BS - MS Civil and Environmental Engineering with Civil Engineering Emphasis (both thesis and nonthesis)

-- Have completed all the necessary pre-requisites for their respective undergraduate degree programs required to enroll in Capstone Design I (CVLE4910, ENGR4910, ENVE4910 or MCHE4910) during Fall Semester of their Senior Year.
+- Have completed all pre-requisites for their respective undergraduate degree programs required to enroll in Capstone Design I (CVLE4910, ENGR4910, ENVE4910 or MCHE4910) during Fall Semester of Senior Year.

 - Submit an essay indicating their research interests and career goals within an ECAM degree program.